Lughaidh-w/Data-Visualisation-Game-Sales/README.md

 # Data Visualisation Game Sales
-This project performs data visualisation on vggames csv file.
+This project performs visualisation on vggames csv file, using static visualisations.

 Some trends are explored in the data, as well as some predefined questions answered.